mjspriggs/overview/glossary/glossary.md

 {: #x2916277}

 A table that provides a detailed numeric breakdown of annotated document sets.
 The table is used to compare the annotations that were added by a machine learning model to the annotations in the ground truth.
 The table reports the number of false positives, false negatives, true positives, and true negatives.

+### connection
+{: #x2000863}

+In data communication, an association established between entities for conveying information.

 ### consensus
 {: #x8888385}